couchbase/couchnode/deps/lcb/doc/cbc-pillowfight.markdown

   pair (for example, `-Doperation_timeout=10 -Dconfig_cache=/foo/bar/baz`).
   See [ADDITIONAL OPTIONS](#additional-options) for more information

+* `-y`, `--compress`:
+  Enable compressing of documents.
+When library compiled with compression support, this option will enable Snappy compression for outgoing data.
+  Incoming compressed data handled automatically regardless of this option.
+  Note, that because the compression support have to be negotiated with the server, first packets might be sent uncompressed even when this switch was specified.
+This is because the library might queue data commands before socket connection has been established, and the library will negotiate compression feature.
+If it is known that all server support compression repeating the switch (like `-yy`) will force compression for all outgoing mutations, even scheduled before establishing connection.

 * `--json`:
   Make `pillowfight` store document as JSON rather than binary.
 This will allow the documents to nominally be analyzed by other Couchbase services